withastro/roadmap/proposals/0032-middleware-api.md

   }
 })
 ```

+Plus, a user can enable this experimental feature via CLI using a
+new argument called `--experimental-middleware`.

 The team will seek feedback from the community and fix bugs if they arise.
 After an arbitrary about of time, the experimental flag will be removed.